evaveskova/microverse_facebook/README.md

 ```
 git@github.com:evaveskova/microverse_facebook.git
 ```
-* Install the gems using the comman:
+* Install the gems using the command:

 ```
 $ bundle install